cristianscheid/dual-backend-book-crud/README.md

 ## Description

-This project was developed to gain hands-on experience with Node.js and Express.
-The backend was first created as a RESTful API in Laravel, then replicated in Node.js/Express to explore the stack.
-It provides CRUD operations for managing book records, with the flexibility to choose between Laravel (PHP) or Node.js/Express APIs.
+This project was developed to gain hands-on experience with Node.js and Express.js.
+The backend was first created as a RESTful API in Laravel, then replicated in Node.js/Express.js to explore the stack.
+It provides CRUD operations for managing book records, with the flexibility to choose between Laravel (PHP) or Node.js/Express.js APIs.
 Both backends connect to a shared SQLite database, while the Angular frontend maintains a consistent user experience, regardless of the selected backend.

 ### Features

-- Two RESTful APIs (Laravel and Node.js/Express) with equivalent routes for managing data, allowing users to choose between them via the frontend.
+- Two RESTful APIs (Laravel and Node.js/Express.js) with equivalent routes for managing data, allowing users to choose between them via the frontend.
 - Both backends utilize the same SQLite database, ensuring data consistency.
 - Angular frontend for performing CRUD operations on book records (List, Filter, Create, Update, Delete).